About

 Revitalization

 Bob touts embracing change as a major key to the longevity of Waxman.
 From 1993 to 2005 Loni Hosking worked as showroom manager and tradeshow buyer.
-This creative powerhouse envisioned and launched the companies first website in 1996 and helped bring Waxman full force into the funkiness of the 90s.
+This creative powerhouse envisioned and launched the company’s first website in 1996 and helped bring Waxman full force into the funkiness of the 90s.
 In the early 2000’s all of Bob’s meticulously handwritten recipes were combed through and digitized by then candle maker, Jade Brown.
 This step brought the company a little further into the digital age and increased production efficiency.
 During that same time when the winds had changed again and the need for a re-brand was clear, Bob reached out to Anthony Knight.
 A master candle carver and designer who worked for the company from 1986 to 1992, helped choose the 609 Mass location and became a trusted design consultant.
 By 2007 Waxman’s windows were adorned with eye catching decals, an overhaul was underway on label & package design and its showroom was taking on a streamlined less is more approach.
 Curtis McCoy, a retail sales associate employed with the company for 7 years at the time, saw the potential in the suggested changes.
 Using the knowledge gained from the re-brand experience he has spent the past 10 years, as Waxman’s devoted showroom manager, thoughtfully curating the retail showroom and suggesting edits to our numerous varieties of product when he feels a change in the wind.

 1996